 Revera Apollo delivers on cloud services promise to eliminate unused capacity.

-Cloud services promise to eliminate unused capacity, but too often fail to offer granular controls that allow customers to turn services on and off at the times they chose.
+Cloud services promise to eliminate unused capacity, yet rarely deliver controls allowing customers to turn off services the moment they're no longer needed.

 But things are looking up for users who like to pay for cloud capacity – VMs specifically – by the hour, thanks to script-based command tools that schedule exactly when VMs are turned on and off.